pnadolny13/100-days-of-code/log.md

 **Thoughts** I think this is cool but I will probably have to make it look better and do more validation.
 Today is a Friday and I got home at 630 so its tough to sit down and code...almost skipped a day but resisted

 **Link(s) to work:** [First Flask App -Updated] https://github.com/pnadolny13/FirstFlaskApp/commit/25ac223a79fe5f3fe90162a7779872f2970bbab4

+### Day 4: January 06, 2018

+**Today's Progress**: I updated the 100 days flask app to throw a warning if the day already exists so that I dont have duplicate days.
+It can be done better but the hack worked.

+**Thoughts** Nothing today...not a lot of time to work on this.

+**Link(s) to work:** NA